 Once you’ve opened your molasses, reseal the container tightly.
 Store-bought molasses usually come in bottles or jars that can be resealed, but transfer it to an airtight container if necessary.

 Even once open, there’s no need to refrigerate molasses.
 However, refrigerating unopened or opened molasses can help them to retain quality for longer.

 You should note, though: refrigerated molasses are even more thick and viscous than room-temperature molasses.
 To avoid problems with it being too thick, leave it to warm up at room temperature for a few hours.

 How Long Will My Molasses Last?

 The shelf life of molasses varied from brand to brand, depending on the ingredients list and manufacturing method.
-However, your molasses should last over 2 years from purchase at the very minimum and can last for up to 10 years!
+However, your molasses should last over two years from purchase at the very minimum and can last up to 10 years!